Sounds & Calls

 What does a Barking Deer sound like?
-Muntjacs are a particularly vocal type of deer, their hoarse barking calls are commonly heard both day and night in forests, woodlands and grasslands wherever they are present.
+Muntjacs are a particularly vocal type of deer and make loud hoarse barking calls.
+These barks are commonly heard both day and night in forests, woodlands and grasslands wherever they are present.
 The calls of the Indian Muntjac (Muntiacus muntjak) and Reeve’s Muntjac (Muntiacus reevesi) are well-documented and appear to be indistinguishable from one another.
 The sounds of other muntjac species are not well-known.

 Female muntjacs (does) often call to attract males (bucks) when they are in season.
 They often stand in one place for some time barking repeatedly.
 Muntjacs also make a similar barking call when they sense danger.

 Listen to Barking Deer (Muntjac) Calls

 SD452a This audio sample is an example of the typical loud advertising call of the Common Muntjac or Barking Deer.
 Recorded in Thungyai Wildlife Sanctuary, Thailand.

 T50a This sample was recorded in the Maliau Basin Conservation Area, Sabah, Borneo, and captures another typical call.
 Both Common Muntjac ((M. muntjak) & Bornean Yellow Muntjac (M. atherodes) are known from this location so this call could be from either of these species.